 The Sun Salutation Sequence is one of the most popular and well-known sequences in yoga, for very good reasons.

+There are so many benefits of the Sun Salutation.
 It’s a sequence which most Yogis practice on a daily basis to keep their body, mind, and spirit healthy and balanced.
 It is an ancient practice used to pay respects to the Sun and express our gratitude for this wonderful source of energy.

 I use this posture myself when I feel like I need to energise and truly awaken myself.
 It gives me a feeling of strength inside and out.
 My day flows with ease and I feel focused and clear.